A Decade Strong — Celebrating 10 Years of BMWS

 Kimberly Lounds Foster

-Global Head & VP Advanced Therapies Supply Chain, Innovative Medicines
+Global Head & VP Advanced Therapies Supply Chain, Innovative Medicine

 Tina Self is a dynamic leader with over 20 years of experience in the biotech and pharmaceutical industries, specializing in quality and manufacturing.
 Currently, she serves as the Senior Vice President of Global Biologics Manufacturing and Berkeley Site Head at Bayer.
 Tina has been with Bayer for over eight years, where she has held several key leadership roles, including Vice President of Manufacturing Operations and Vice President of Quality.
 She is recognized for her strategic oversight of manufacturing processes, commitment to quality assurance, and her ability to drive continuous improvement.
 Tina holds an MS in Biotechnology from The Johns Hopkins University and an MBA in International Business from Florida Atlantic University.